 I want them to have authentic social experiences.
 This means with people of all ages, from different cultures and backgrounds, with different ways of thinking.
 I want them to have the value of an experienced adult who can help mediate disputes, where needed; but also for them to learn to mediate disputes on their own.
 I want to help them identify inappropriate or bullying behavior (in themselves and in others) and stand strong against those behaviors…as well as learn how to modify their own behavior to better respect others.

 I don’t see these things happening in the public schools right now, so that’s not where my kids are going.
-I think that some of these things can happen within a public school framework, if parents are vigiliantly involved in the schools as volunteers and also at enriching their kids at home.
+I think that some of these things can happen within a public school framework if parents are vigilantly involved in the schools as volunteers and also at enriching their kids at home.
 I think parents who choose public schools, for whatever reason, should push for positive change in their communities.
 This, again, is not a tirade that no one should ever go to public school.
 For some, it’s just what’s necessary.

 Changing Our Educational Standards and Goals